Jonbean/switchboard_parse/README.md

 ----------------------------------
 Description:

-file_list.txt is the file name list for naming usage It is obtained by running filelist.py script.
+file_list.txt is a list of file indices.
+It is obtained by running filelist.py script.

-filelist.py read through "terminal" diretory to retrieve sw2008 format file names since "terminal" directory contains most dialogue scripts.
+filelist.py read through "terminal" folder to read the file indices out.

 parse_all.py
 This is the main script to retrieve plain text information